📝 Bar, drinks & cocktails · ⏱️ 3 min read

 Always calculate with 6 glasses per bottle, even though you can technically pour 7-8 from it.
 This gives you room for tastings and spillage.

-Determine your desired pour cost
+Determine your target pour cost

 • Premium alcohol-free wines: 25-30%